musikele/musikele.github.io/_posts/2019-08-17-what-is-the-difference-between-var-let-and-const-in-javascript.md

 }
 ```

-> Note: If the script is executed outside a function, you should imagine a "wrapper function" around your code.
+> Note: If the script is executed in a "global" context, you should imagine a "wrapper function" around your code.
 So variable declarations are moved on top of the file.

 Since this _movement of variables_ happen in functions, we can say tha `var` is function-scoped.
-This code should not surprise you:
+This code should not surprise you anymore:

 ```javascript
  if (someCondition) {